-This project was so fast, I didn’t take any pictures throughout the process, but I did take a video!
+This project was so fast, I didn’t take any pictures throughout the process.
 I was able to put the whole thing together in less than an hour and most of that time was spent sanding down the scrap wood.
-As I mentioned, this project was completely free and I kind of just figured it out as I went along.
+As I mentioned, this project was completely free, and I kind of just figured it out as I went along.

 - (2) 1x6x8